How U.S. Manufacturers Can Manage the Risks of North American Nearshoring

 6. IP protection

-Protecting intellectual property (IP) is a notable challenge when offshoring to China.4 This makes nearshoring to North America more attractive, as trade agreements between the U.S., Canada and Mexico may offer more assured IP protections.5
+Protecting intellectual property (IP) is a notable challenge when offshoring to China.4 This makes nearshoring to North American countries more attractive, as trade agreements between the U.S., Canada and Mexico may offer more assured IP protections.5

 6 nearshoring risks to manufacturers

 Despite the benefits, nearshoring comes with its own set of unique challenges.
-Manufacturers must address risks related to infrastructure, security, compliance and supply chain dependencies to ensure a smooth transition to sustainable operations nearshore.
+Manufacturers must address risks related to infrastructure, security, compliance and supply chain dependencies to ensure a smooth transition to sustainable nearshore operations.

 1. Infrastructure limitations